Kaya-Sem/persistent-playlist-manager/README.md

 # Persistent Playlist Manager (PPM)

-A bash script for managing persistent music playlists (albums) using M3U8 files and hard links.
-This tool allows you to create, manage, and organize your music collection into stable playlists.
-Moving or deleting the original file does not break the playlist!

-## Features

-- **Hard Link Management**: Songs are hard-linked to avoid duplication while maintaining file integrity
-- **M3U8 Format**: Uses standard M3U8 playlist format for compatibility with media players
-- **Color-coded Output**: Easy-to-read colored terminal output
-- **Duplicate Handling**: Automatically handles duplicate filenames
-- **Audio File Validation**: Basic validation for common audio formats
-- **Flexible Input**: Supports adding/creating via arguments or stdin
-- **Shuffle Play**: Uses `mpv --shuffle` by default (configurable)
+Create robust, space-efficient music playlists using hard links.
+With PPM, every track you add to an album is a true, independent file entry: if you update the metadata or tags of the original, your playlist track reflects those changes instantly.
+Even if you move or delete the original file, your playlist copy remains playable—so your albums are safe from accidental file moves or deletions.
+Thanks to hard links, there’s no duplication or wasted disk space: each track exists only once on disk, no matter how many playlists it appears in.
+Playlists are organized as self-contained folders with standard M3U8 files, compatible with most media players, and your original files are never modified or moved by the script.

 ## Installation